National Art Pass

 Museums should not dispose principally for financial reasons, and sales are only allowed in exceptional circumstances, where it will significantly improve the long-term public benefit derived from the remaining collection, after extensive consultation with the sector and as a last resort after all other sources of funding have been explored.
 Any money raised from a sale must be ring-fenced solely and directly for the benefit of the museum's collection.

-- Firstly, visit the museum and talk to staff or other visitors to learn more about the plans and to see how, if needed, you might be able to help.
-There may already be a local group campaigning to save the museum that you can get involved with.
+- If your museum has a friends or volunteers group, you can get in touch with them to learn more about their plans and see how you might be able to help.
+There may already be a local campaign you could get involved with.

-- If the museum is owned by a local authority, you can write to the Leader of the Council to voice your concerns.
-Details of how to contact your council can usually be found in your local library, newspaper or on the council’s website.
+- If the museum is owned and run by a local authority, you could write to the leader of the council to voice your concerns.

 Museums and galleries who have received our support offer Art Fund members free or reduced-price admission to their collections and/or exhibitions on presentation of their National Art Pass.